-Dalhousie University requires all students, faculty, staff and visitors to campus to wear masks in all indoor common spaces on our campuses.
+Dalhousie University still requires all students, faculty, staff and visitors to campus to wear masks in most indoor common spaces on our campuses.

 Selecting your mask

-You must wear a well-fitting (no gaps) mask that fully covers your mouth and nose and contains at least three layers, in alignment with the latest Nova Scotia Public Health directive and guidance from our COVID-19 Science Advisory Council.
+Masks should be well-fitting (no gaps), fully cover your mouth and nose, and contain at least three layers, in alignment with the latest Nova Scotia Public Health advice and guidance from our COVID-19 Science Advisory Council.
 Three-layered blue medical masks are appropriate, for example.

 Homemade or store-bought cloth masks must contain at least three layers to offer sufficient protection.
 In you are unsure if your mask has three layers, your best bet is to wear a disposable three-ply medical- or surgical-style mask.
-(If you have issues with fit, you may wish to wear a cloth masks over your medical mask.)
-Disposable masks will be available on campus in a variety of locations should they be needed.
+(If you have issues with fit, you may wish to wear a cloth mask over your medical mask.)

 What about face shields?

 Face shields should NOT be worn as a replacement for a mask but can be worn IN ADDITION to a mask if people wish to do so.
 A face shield protects your eyes.
 Using a face shield doesn’t protect you or other people from infectious respiratory particles that can escape or enter around the face shield.